FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-01-25-angular-2-asp-net-core-starter.md

 You can now go ahead and develop you application in Typescript and Angular.
 You could start with the [Angular](https://angular.io/docs/ts/latest/quickstart.html) quickstart.
 All files you need should be there.
 Its important to add the [main.ts](https://github.com/FabianGosebrink/ASPNETCore-Angular-SystemJS-StarterTemplate/blob/master/src/ASPNETCoreAngularDemo/angularApp/app.module.ts) to get an entry point and bootstrapping your application.

-> If you, like me, always forget to compile the typescript files: open a cmd in the app folder and just type "npm run tsc:w".
+> If you, like me, always forget to compile the typescript files: open a cmd in the app folder and type "npm run tsc:w".
 This activates a typescript watcher using the tsconfig in the root of the project and will always compile the _.ts files into _.js files if there are some changes

 ### Further steps: